ay0408/DP-statistics-GWAS/README.md

 ## Cochran-Armitage's trend test

-For the Cochran-Armitage's trend test using a 3 × 2 contingency table, we focused on the chi-squared statistics and log(p).
+For the Cochran-Armitage's trend test using a 3 × 2 contingency table, we focused on the chi-squared statistics and log(P).
 The methods of generating the simulation data is the same as above.

 ### Note

-For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS" (https://doi.org/10.1093/bioadv/vbab004).
+For details of the releasing methods, please see our paper entitled "More practical differentially private publication of key statistics in GWAS" (https://doi.org/10.1093/bioadv/vbab004) published in Bioinformatics Advances.

 ### Contact
 Akito Yamamoto